thefruitcup/fruitcup-music-center/CONTRIBUTING.md

 *When writing code, please keep your variables, functions, etc. in snake_case when in GDScript (Exlcuding Class Names, please have them in CamelCase).<br>
 Same applies when naming Nodes.*

-**I will not accept Fully/Semi-Fully AI Generated Code.**
+**I will not accept Fully/Semi-Fully AI Generated Code.**<br>
-**Also, please use the No-UID Build provided, UIDs have caused consistent issues with classes failing to load and cluttering the filesystem.**
+**Also, please use the No-UID Build provided, UIDs have caused consistent issues with classes failing to load and cluttering the filesystem.**<br>
 **PRs that include/use UIDs will not be accepted.**

 # Pull Requests